flexdrive/node-epimetheus/README.md

 The first argument represents the server of the middleware.

-The second argument is optional, and allows some configuration of epimetheus
+The second argument is optional, and provides options to configure the server route

 - `url` - the url on which to serve metrics.
 Defaults to `/metrics`.
+Backwards compatibility

 See the following examples of use with [http](#http), [express](#express), [hapi](#hapi) and [restify](#restify).